 2. "If a business does well, the stock eventually follows."

 Don't just buy stock if you want strong returns.
 Buy shares in a business you'd be proud to own, and be prepared to reap the rewards.
-Much of Buffett's investing success has come from buying well-managed companies with solid economic moats (i.e. lasting competitive advantages), consistently high return on equity (ROE), and low debt (see Berkshire's full criteria on page 23).
-He admires companies with leaders that readily admit mistakes, have the interests of shareholders at heart, and own a large portion of the company shares themselves.
+Much of Buffett's investing success has come from buying well-managed companies with solid economic moats (i.e. lasting competitive advantages), consistently high return on equity (ROE), and low debt.
+He also admires companies with leaders that readily admit mistakes, have the interests of shareholders at heart, and own a large portion of the company shares themselves.
+(You can see Buffett's full criteria on page 23 of his 2014 shareholder letter.)

 3. "Investment must be rational; if you don't understand it, don't do it."

 Buffett advocates owning established companies with household name brands and understandable business models.
-One look at Berkshire Hathaway's portfolio should illustrate this point, as well-known and simple companies like Coca-Cola (NYSE: KO), American Express (NYSE: AXP), and Wells Fargo (NYSE: WFC) continue to be some of its largest holdings.
-And for good reason: Buffett has made more than 10 times his original investment on each of those stocks according to his firm's report.
+One look at Berkshire Hathaway's portfolio should illustrate this point, as well-known and simple companies like Coca-Cola (NYSE: KO) and American Express (NYSE: AXP) continue to be some of its largest holdings, making the firm more than ten times its original investment.
+It doesn't always work out, though...
+Buffett famously missed out on tech stocks like Apple and Amazon (Berkshire only recently bought Apple after one of the most impressive runs in history) -- but that's because he always admitted he didn't quite understand tech.
+Most investors would be better off knowing when to "stay in their lane" and avoid what they don't know, too.

 4. "Diversification is protection against ignorance.
 It makes little sense for those who know what they're doing."